-- Open the dialog task to add the Logic node.
+- Open the dialog task to which you want to add the Logic node.

-- Add logic node in the designated place.
-For steps in adding nodes, refer here.
+- Add the Logic node in the designated place.
+For steps on adding nodes, refer here.

-- The Logic window is displayed with the Component Properties tab selected by default.
+- The Logic node is displayed with the Component Properties tab selected by default.

 - On the Component Properties tab, under the General Settings section, you can modify the Name and Display Name.

 - In the Variable Namespaces section (v8.0), associate the variable namespaces to execute this node and its transitions.
 This option is visible only when the variable namespace is enabled for the assistant.
 You can go with the task level settings or customize it for this node.
 For more information, refer to Managing Namespace.